abergs/ubuntuonwindows/README.md

 # Bash On Ubuntu On Windows
+This is a collaborative document where we help **new bash users** get the basics things working in Bash.
+It's especially targeted for the users of *Bash On Ubuntu On Windows* - where the bash environment is fairly new.

-Here we share resources, tips, known issues etc for "Bash On Ubuntu On Windows".
+In other words: Here we share resources, tips, known issues etc for *Bash On Ubuntu On Windows*.

 ## How to Instsall Bash on Ubuntu on Windows